DamilolaAhmadu/Fraud_Analysis/README.md

 # Transaction Fraud Detection

-A data science project to predict whether a transaction is a fraud or not.
+A data science project i to predict whether a transaction is a fraud or not.

 <div align="center">
     <img alt="Transaction Fraud Detection" src="./reports/figures/high-angle-credit-card-with-hook-phishing.jpg" width="100%" height="300">